drewolbrich/ScrollingContentViewController/README.md

     }
     ```

-4. At runtime, the `ScrollingContentViewController` property [`contentView`](#contentView) will now reference the superview of the controls that you laid out in Interface Builder.
+4. At run time, the `ScrollingContentViewController` property [`contentView`](#contentView) will now reference the superview of the controls that you laid out in Interface Builder.
 This superview will no longer be referenced by the [`view`](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621460-view) property, which will instead reference an empty root view behind the scrolling content view.
 If necessary, revise your code to reflect this change.

 Your content view will now scroll, provided that you ensure that the content view's Auto Layout constraints [sufficiently define its size](#auto-layout-considerations), and that this size is larger than the safe area.